 That indeed dropped it below that area in early November.
 Yet much like the BUND rallying back above resistance and then dropping again, the GILT was then back into that 131.00-.50 area.
 While not as critical as the DECEMBER BUND FUTURE overrunning the 170.00-.50 range, next resistance is into 132.50-133.00.
-Even though there was no sustained weakness below its 131.50-.00 congestion on previous selloffs, it finally slipped below it temporarily on the early December Conservatives election victory prior to recovering
+Even though there was no sustained weakness below its 131.50-.00 congestion on previous selloffs, it finally slipped below it temporarily on the early December Conservatives election victory prior to recovering multi-month high.

-Next lower support was the 130.00 area with the 132.50-133.00 range remaining the key higher resistance that has now been exceeded for a new multi-month high.
 Next resistance was back up into the interim 134.00 area that has been exceeded on the recent surge for a current test of the more major 135.00-.24 area.
-Next resistances above that are not until the upper-135.00 area and the 136.80 September 2019 all-time high.
+Next resistance above that was not until the upper-135.00 area it has now overrun, and the 136.80 September 2019 all-time high.